 Coming in 2019 just east of 116th Street and I-69 is The Yard, a dining district and culinary incubator with more than 15 restaurants including 1933 Lounge by St. Elmo, Sun King Brewing and more.

-The community’s rapid growth and regular spots on best places lists are most evident in the Nickel Plate District, the cultural heart of the city that’s home to the farmers’ market, community concerts and festivals.
+The community’s rapid growth and regular spots on best places lists are most evident in the Nickel Plate District, a designated Statewide Cultural District and the cultural heart of the city that’s home to the farmers’ market, community concerts and festivals.
 Get the lay of the land and ride around the district on the Pint Cycle pedal pub before you pitstop at Four Day Ray Brewing for local brews and pub food.

 Just across I-69 is the international furniture store IKEA, Topgolf and Portillo’s.
 Practice your golf swing, channel your inner interior decorator and take a bite of a classic Chicago hot dog here in Hamilton County.